 Day 1 | Glendalough

 Our retreat begins in Dublin City, where we’ll pick you up at a central location at 1 p.m. and drive 75 minutes south to County Wicklow, where our retreat program begins.
 Upon arrival, we’ll check into our rooms at a family owned hotel nestled in the wooded valley of Glendalough.
-You’ll have some time to change your clothes before we gather for our Official Retreat Opening Meet + Greet, after which we’ll head outside for a relaxed, refreshing 4-mile shake-out run.
+You’ll have some time to change your clothes before we gather for our Official Retreat Opening Meet + Greet, after which we’ll head outside for a relaxed, refreshing, short shake-out run.
 We will run past the famous round tower and the ruins of a 12th-century cathedral, then along the boardwalk leading to Upper Glendalough Lake.
-After our run, you’ll have some free time to freshen up before dinner at the Glendalough Hotel.
+After our run, you’ll have some free time to freshen up before dinner.

 Day 2 | The Wicklow Way

-After breakfast, we’ll drive about 25 minutes to the trail head at Crones, where we’ll have our first Natural Running Form Clinic to warm up before starting our 8-mile point-to-point run along a spectacular and scenic stretch of The Wicklow Way.
-Starting on a wooded trail, we’ll gradually ascend through fields of vibrant purple heather bushes to the high country, where we’ll enjoy views of the Irish Sea and Lough Dan before descending to the Valley of Glendalough.
-We’ll warm up with a hot buffet lunch at the cozy, historic Lynham’s Pub in the village of Laragh, then have some free time before our first of three Wellness Workshops at 5:30 p.m., followed by dinner at the famous Wicklow Heather restaurant.
+After breakfast, we’ll drive about 25 minutes to the trail head at Crones, where we’ll have our first Natural Running Form Clinic to warm up before starting our point-to-point run along a spectacular and scenic stretch of The Wicklow Way that contours around the lower slopes of Djouce Mountain.
+Starting on a wooded trail, we’ll gradually ascend through fields of vibrant purple heather bushes to the high country, where we’ll enjoy views of the Irish Sea and Lough Dan.
+We’ll warm up with a hot traditional Irish carvery lunch, then have some free time before our first of three Wellness Workshops, followed by dinner at the renowned Wicklow Heather restaurant.